 In Fig. 10 one can see via the change from yellow to red that the programmer’s working hours per day increased.
 Since the activity in vertex 3 is red, it means the employee is doing extra hours, which increases his productivity.
 From vertices 3 to 7, his working hours remained unaltered.
 Therefore, the change from vertices 2 to 3 was mainly due the change on his daily working time.
 However, if we look at vertex 4, we can see a drop in his productivity.

-By changing the filter again to show stamina levels, we can see in Fig. 10 that in vertex 3 the programmer’s stamina dropped to yellow because of the extra hours and in vertex 4 it reached red due to exhaustion.
+By changing the filter again to show stamina levels, we can see that in vertex 3 the programmer’s stamina dropped to yellow because of the extra hours and in vertex 4 it reached red due to exhaustion.
 Another side effect of his exhaustion was the change on the programmer’s morale, which also reached the red zone in vertex 5.
 Lastly, the small variation from vertices 5 to 7 comes from a random range modifier during productivity computation, since the programmer is already working at minimal levels at the current configuration.
 With both the morale and stamina at lowest levels, the extra hours were not compensating his productivity loss.
 As previously shown, if his morale levels do not increase, the programmer might resign.
 This example of analysis covered all possibilities that affect a programmer’s behavior and can be used to further refine game modifiers or state transitions, as well as identifying odd behaviors caused by game modifiers.

 Conclusion